RayHollister/rayhollister.github.io/_posts/2023-08-02-elepho-eclip-review.md

 ---
+layout: post
 title: "An In-depth Look at the Elepho eClip: Does This High-Tech Safety Solution Stand Up to the Heat?"
-layout: post
+author: Ray Hollister
 date: 2023-08-02T12:22:04-04:00
-permalink: /2023/08/02/testing-the-elepho-eclip-baby-car-seat-alarm/
-published: true
-author: 'Ray Hollister'
-image: /media/2023/08/elepho_eclip_hero_image.webp
-image_alt: Photo of the Elepho eClip and the app
-image_caption: "Photo of the Elepho eClip and the app | 📷 credit: Elepho"
 categories:
   - Reviews
   - Product Reviews